ajinabraham/njsscan/README.md

 ### CI/CD Integrations

+You can enable njsscan in your CI/CD or DevSecOps pipelines.

 #### Github Action

-Add the following file `.github/workflows/njsscan.yml` to your node.js repositories in Github to enable njsscan in your CI/CD or DevSecOps pipeline.
+Add the following to the file `.github/workflows/njsscan.yml`.

 ```yaml
 name: njsscan